eclipse-hono/hono/site/content/deployment/openshift.md

 +++
 title = "OpenShift"
-weight = 310
+weight = 500
 +++

 All the Eclipse Hono&trade; components can be deployed on OpenShift, thanks to the resources YAML files that are provided through the repository.
-These files describe such components in terms of "deployments" and "services" in order to have the right pods running in the OpenShift cluster even communicate each other.
+These files describe such components in terms of _deployments_ and _services_ in order to have the right pods running in the OpenShift cluster so that they are able to communicate with each other.
 <!--more-->

 ## Prerequisites